 - Start out in an area where there are few distractions.
 You may just want to walk around inside your house at first or in the backyard.
 Once he gets the basics, you can wander further from home and keep adding more distractions.

 - Take hold of the leash and stand still until your dog is standing calmly at your side (this definitely may take awhile).
-Reward your dog when she does this correctly.
+Reward your dog when he does this correctly.

 - Take small steps and keep going as long as your dog is walking calmly beside you.
 As soon as your dog runs ahead, just stop.
 It’s very important to give constant praise when your dog is exhibiting the correct behavior.

-Return from Leash Pulling to Dog Behavior Modification
+Return to Dog Behavior Modification